-To the Board of Trustees Mariposa County Unified School District
+To the Board of Trustees and the Citizens' Bond Oversight Committee Mariposa County Unified School District

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Mariposa County Unified School District's Building Fund (Measure L), as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated January 9, 2019.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Mariposa County Unified School District's Building Fund (Measure L), as of and for the year ended June 30, 2021, and the related notes to the financial statements, and have issued our report thereon dated February 4, 2022.

-As discussed in Note 1, the financial statements present only the Building Fund specific to Measure l, and are not intended to present fairly the financial position and changes in financial position of Mariposa County Unified School District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Building Fund specific to Measure L, and are not intended to present fairly the financial position and changes in financial position of Mariposa County Unified School District in accordance with accounting principles generally accepted in the United States of America.